 Sure, it’s also a statement.
-An exclamation.
+Also an exclamation.
 Descriptive, evocative, sensationalizing, artistic, all of the above.
 And if you want it for your very own, tickets go on sale to the general public TOMORROW.

 But there is so much!
 What to see?